 In conclusion and based on the group’s feedback, I recommend the Rope Wrench, Hitch Hiker or the Rope Runner for daily production work, otherwise for rec climbing purposes, the Unicender or Rope Wrench, may be a more user-friendly choice for beginners, depending on where and how often you plan to climb.
 Seasoned and old-school climbers may prefer the Hitch Hiker, based on its compactness, the low startup cost, low cost of maintenance and the indestructible nature of its design.

-Of course, everything may all change when the Akimbo becomes available, so please stayed tuned.
-In the interim, Cuttersclimbers.com has leaked this preview of Rock Exotica’s Akimbo.
+Of course, everything may all change when the Akimbo becomes available.
+The anticipated launch date is sometime in January 2019, so please stayed tuned.
+In the interim, Wesspur and TreeStuff are now accepting pre-orders.